 Our home.
 Our city.
+Our Manchester.

 The shine of Sunday… meeting friends old and new… everything we had worked towards to make it the best BlogOn yet.
 I should be sharing pictures of the contents of the fantastic goody bags, the bags I helped pack… but for today I really cannot be arsed.
 This week is going to feel like the longest week ever whilst I try and take everything in.

 I am so proud of how Manchester comes together, the support has been phenomenal and it just goes to show how strong we are as a community.
 The very few who try to rock this boat will never break our spirit.
 I’m proud to be a Mancunian… the greatest people, inventions, things in general are from Manchester… but most of all, the greatest strength to simply carry on.

 Tears have been flowing, many hugs have been given and I have probably told Mini Me I love her a zillion times, but it still feels like it will never be enough.
 Make hugs last that little bit longer and never stop telling the people closest to you that you love them.